Chicken manure as fertilizer.

 Before we dive in, did you know that I host an incredible free event for people just like you that are raising livestock?
 This amazing event is called the Homestead Livestock Summit.
-It’s a three-day event where you can learn from 20 experts how to raise healthier, more productive livestock.
+It’s a three-day on-demand event where you can learn instantly from 20 experts how to raise healthier, more productive livestock.
 Get your FREE ticket here!

 Recycle all of that chicken manure!

 If you have chickens, like we do, then you’re well aware that they create a lot of poop.
 This means that several times a year you have to find something to do with that poop.
 Don’t think you need to throw it away!